ianlshaw/redhat/README.md

 ###git_create_keys.sh

-As the name suggests, this will create a key-pair inteded for use with git, it will supress questions asked when creating the key and will output the public key to stdout such that the user can simply copy and paste this into the github SSH keys section of the website.
+As the name suggests, this will create a key-pair inteded for use with git, simply provide your OAuth token at the begining of the script and it will do all the leg-work.

 ###Usage: